Pranav904/Drone-Web-App/README.md

 ## Technology Stack

+- **Frontend**: Next.js
+  - Used for building the user interface, including map integration for selecting drop coordinates.

 - **Backend**: Flask
-  - Handles API requests, including scanning the local network for drones and sending drop coordinates.
+  - Manages API requests and drone communication.

 - **Drone Control**: PyMavlink
-  - Communicates with drones to send commands and load mission waypoints.
+  - Sends commands and mission waypoints to drones using the MAVLink protocol.

+- **Mapping**: Google Maps API
+  - Provides the map interface for selecting and viewing drop coordinates.

 ## Usage